PalmTree: Learning an Assembly Language Model for Instruction Embedding: Evaluation

 In this intrinsic evaluation, we compute an embedding for each basic block (a sequence of instructions with only one entry and one exit), by averaging the instruction embeddings in it.
 Given one basic block, we use its embedding to find semantically equivalent basic blocks based on the cosine distance between two basic block embeddings.

 We use {\tt openssl-1.1.0h} and {\tt glibc-2.29.1} as the testing set, which is not included in our training set.
 We compile them with O1, O2, and O3 optimization levels.
-We use the same method used in DeepBinDiff~\cite{duan2020deepbindiff}, which relies on the debug information from the program source code as ground truth.
+We use the same method used in DeepBinDiff~\cite{duan2020deepbindiff}, which relies on the debug information from the program source code as the ground truth.

-\autoref{figure:bb_levl_sim_search} shows the ROC curves of Instruction2Vec, word2vec, Asm2Vec, and \codename for basic block search. \autoref{table:AUC in bb sim search} further lists the AUC (Area Under the Curve) score for each embedding scheme.
-We can observe that (1) word2vec, once again, has the worst performance; (2) the manually-designed embedding scheme, Instruction2Vec, is even better than word2vec, an automatically learned embedding scheme; (3) Asm2Vec performs reasonably well, but still worse than three configurations of \codename; and (4) \codename, \codename-MC and \codename-M rank the first, the second and the third respectively, showing the strength of our assembly language model and the positive contributions of the three training tasks.
+\autoref{figure:bb_levl_sim_search} shows the ROC curves of Instruction2Vec, word2vec, Asm2Vec, and \codename for basic block search. \autoref{table: Instrinsic Evaluations} further lists the AUC (Area Under the Curve) score for each embedding scheme.
+We can observe that (1) word2vec, once again, has the worst performance; (2) the manually-designed embedding scheme, Instruction2Vec, is even better than word2vec, an automatically learned embedding scheme; (3) Asm2Vec performs reasonably well, but still worse than three configurations of \codename; and (4) The three \codename configurations have better AUC than other baselines, while consecutive performance improvements are observed.